abrotman/related-domains-by-dns/rdbd-newrrs.md

 [[All going well, at some point we'll be able to say...]]
 IANA has allocated RR code TBD for the RDBDKEY resource record via Expert Review.
+[[In the meantime we're experimenting using 0xffa8, which is decimal 65448, from the experimental RR code range, for the RDBD resource record.]]

 The RDBDKEY RR uses the same registries as DNSKEY for its fields.
 (This follows the precedent set for CDNSKEY in [@?RFC7344].)